ChristopherLajoie/PMC_CapCarbone/doc/plc-architecture.md

 # PLC Architecture

 This document gives a high-level overview of the TwinCAT 3 PLC code used in the CapCarbone project and how it is structured.
-It’s meant as a technical companion to the main README and can be linked directly from there as `plc-architecture.md`.

 ## 1. System overview

-The PLC project runs on Beckhoff TwinCAT 3 and controls:
+The PLC project controls:

 * **4 stepper-driven rails** (`Rail1`…`Rail4`), each represented as a motion axis (`AXIS_REF`) and wrapped by a `FB_StepperMotor` instance.
-* **Multiple linear actuators** (chariots, compressors, sensor pivot, heat-exchange and regeneration coupolas) grouped under `ST_LinearActuator` structures and controlled by `FB_LinearActuator` function blocks.
+* **Multiple linear actuators** (chariots, compressors, sensor pivot, heat-exchange and regeneration guillotines) grouped under `ST_LinearActuator` structures and controlled by `FB_LinearActuator` function blocks.
 * **Discrete cell position sensors** and drive control signals (speed, stop, fault) mapped to meaningful global variables.
 * **A global alarm and safety layer** that aggregates per-device alarms into zone-level status and a global “OK to run” flag.
 * **Commands coming from the HMI** (Ignition via OPC UA) are encoded as strings (e.g., `R1_Chariot`, `R3_Motor`, `R2_Home`) and dispatched dynamically to the correct function block through a lookup table and a central `PRG_CommandHandler` program.